salte-common/standards/deployment-standards/deployment-standards.md

 - **Zero Downtime**: Deployments should not cause service interruption

 ### 3. Environment Parity
-- **Identical Environments**: Development, staging, and production should be as similar as possible
+- **Identical Environments**: Development, QA, and production should be as similar as possible
 - **Configuration Management**: Use environment variables for all configuration
 - **Dependency Consistency**: Use the same backing services across environments